PyTables/PyTables/doc/source/usersguide/libref.rst

     Create a new enlargeable array with the given name in where location.
 See
-    the EArray (in :ref:`EArrayClassDescr`) class for more information on enlargeable arrays.
+    the EArray (in :class:`EArray`) class for more information on enlargeable arrays.

     Parameters
     ----------
     atom : Atom
         An Atom (see :ref:`AtomClassDescr`)
         instance representing the *type* and
         *shape* of the atomic objects to be saved.